-- Stage 1 entities are required to recognise a loss allowance for financial assets at an amount equal to 12 months credit losses, where there is no indication of significant increase in credit risk since initial recognition and are not credit impaired. - Stage 2 a lifetime loss allowance is held for financial assets where a significant increase in credit risk has been identified since initial recognition for financial assets that are not credit impaired.
+- Stage 1 entities are required to recognise a lifetime ECL allowance for financial assets that are expected to default in the following 12 months, where there is no indication of significant increase in credit risk since initial recognition and are not credit impaired. - Stage 2 a lifetime loss allowance is held for financial assets where a significant increase in credit risk has been identified since initial recognition for financial assets that are not credit impaired.
 The assessment of whether credit risk has increased significantly since initial recognition is performed for each reporting period for the life of the loan. - Stage 3 a lifetime ECL allowance is required for financial assets that are credit impaired at the reporting date.